brhannan/sl-ksp/README.md

 ## To do
 - [x] Refactor TX, RX blocks so that they share one kRPC object.
 - [x] Package as toolbox.
+- [ ] Add to the list of signals obtained from KSP in bus kspRxOut.
+- [ ] Add test suite.
+- [ ] Add HTML block documentation.
 - [ ] Add image capture tools for optical nav simulation.